juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* Contract winner (if there's deposit from another company, that's bullish)
 - [ ] Stock shows clear out and consolidate above resistance level
 * Entry/Risk
-	* Buy at the pullback consolidation close to resistance level
+	* Buy at the pullback consolidation close to resistance level, and use it as risk
 	* Take profit into strength, typically 60% profit if it broke heavy resistance

 ## Gap up fill